Intelligent Daigous Marketing for Australia; How To Drive Chinese Sales

-Poor quality Daigous do not care about the brand, will ruthlessly attempt to re-sell but this can be dangerous, negative reviews on social media & in forums can be irreversible in an unforgiving market when it comes to e-reputation.
+Poor quality Daigous do not care about the brand and will ruthlessly attempt to re-sell but this can be dangerous, negative reviews on social media & in forums can be irreversible in an unforgiving market when it comes to e-reputation.

-Yes, you have to balance the risk vs sales so our advice would be select and build a consistent, quality network of Daigous that are in-line with your brand values and will support a longer term strategy for e-commerce in China.
+Yes, you have to balance the risk vs sales so our advice would be to select and build a consistent, quality network of Daigous that are in line with your brand values and will support a longer-term strategy for e-commerce in China.